JanSharp/VRCJanSharpCommon/notes.md

 - [x] add a flag on build handlers can set which indicates that objects have been instantiated during the on build process, which should cancel the current build and show a popup requesting the build to be restarted at the end
 - [ ] add new stuff to the docs, and while you're there make docs better
 - [ ] should bone attachment automatically detach when a player leaves as well as when an attached transform no longer has any children - nothing is attached to it anymore?
+- [x] use System.Buffer.BlockCopy rather than System.Array.Copy...
+I guess?
+- [ ] make stream param for read functions not `ref`, because whey the heck are they `ref`?